“Today I was trying to figure out why life seems so hard,” my friend texted. “So I asked Google.”

 This kind of gratitude isn’t positive thinking.
 It’s based on the spiritual law of our God-derived capacities.
 It’s a prayer—and a powerful one.
 Actually, I saw just how powerful a few weeks ago, when someone I love very much needed a lot of my prayer, patience, and love over a period of several days.

 About 48 hours into helping her, things started to feel hard.
 Too hard.
 I didn’t know how I could keep giving so much; I was especially drained of patience, which was what she seemed to need the most.

 And then a new idea dawned on me.
 I thought back to my friend’s words about things feeling hard when we think we’re being asked to give more than we’ve been given, and I suddenly knew that I didn’t need more patience.
 I didn’t even need for things to get easier.
-All I needed to do was thank God for giving me not just what I needed, but even more than I thought I needed.
+All I needed to do was thank God for giving me not just what I thought I needed, but even more than I needed.
 I thanked God for being infinite, and for showing me that I express Him infinitely.

 It was like turning on a faucet.
 I felt flooded with patience, grace, even joy.
 I was so grateful to be able to help this person I love so much, and I was grateful to God for showing me that I had what it took to love her even more unselfishly.

 It’s a holy thing to experience God’s qualities welling up in us and pouring out in a way that almost seems effortless.
 Feeling close to God this way strengthens us to meet the challenges and reminds us that even when life does seem hard, God has given us what we need to go forward.